ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   - 'sign_enc_alg' becomes 'gp_enc_alg'

 * Added CBOR integer abbreviations for ACE Groupcomm Parameters.

+* Considerations on authentication credentials consistent with RFC 9594.

 * Revised alternative computing of N_S challenge when DTLS is used.